How to break the cycle of bad brainstorming

 Why traditional problem-solving often fails

-➡️ Assumptions over evidence: Often, decisions are made according to what seems like the best solution, relying on our assumptions or past experiences, without evidence that they will actually work in practice.
+➡️ Assumptions over evidence: Often, we make decisions according to what seems like the best solution, relying on our assumptions or past experiences, without evidence that they will actually work in practice.

 ➡️ No deep understanding of the problem: The solutions aren’t always grounded in real-world needs and customer observations.
 Instead they are shaped by what we’ve assumed to be the problem, using the (often incomplete) data we have available.

-➡️ The loudest voice wins: When only certain people in the room have a voice, valuable insights and perspectives are lost.
+➡️ The loudest voice wins: When only certain people in the room have a voice, valuable insights and perspectives get lost.

 When the cycle keeps repeating itself – and the problem remains unsolved – people lose faith.
 It becomes frustrating for the team, ideas start to feel stale, and morale drops.